Danelaw Years - 3: 'All I Smell Is Burning Cakes!' - Aelfred's Domestic Skills Are Tested in His Darkest Hour

-Led by Ragnar's sons, the Danes land in the North and East Anglia, aiming to seek revenge for their father's death - some are more ambitious!
+Led by Ragnar's sons, the Danes land in East Anglia and the North, aiming to seek revenge for their father's death - some are more ambitious!

 From the Levels to a High Kingship

 Unwillingly Aelfred was pressed into kingship.
 He had been schooled by his father for the Church.
 Yet after seeing his older brother die slowly of his wounds after the battle, he saw no other way.
 The youngest of four brothers, why should anyone have expected him, a sickly youth, to ascend the throne?
-After Meretun Alfred and his West Saxons were pressed ever westward.
-Guthrum took the West Saxons by surprise as Aelfred's court celebrated Christ's birth in mid-winter, AD 878, at the royal borough of Cipenham (pron.
+After Meretun Aelfred and his West Saxons were pressed ever westward.
+Guthrum took the West Saxons by surprise as Aelfred's court celebrated Christ's birth in mid-winter, AD 878, at the royal borough of Cipanham (pron.
 Chippenham) pushed them into a corner, into Wessex itself.
 They were bottled in with little hope.
 Aelfred sought shelter on an 'island' in a watery hell known as Aethelney, the isle of the princes, in the north of Sumorsaetan (Somerset).
 With the Danes scouring the levels, and a price on his head Aelfred was firmly cornered.
 He had to make himself small and, unknown, sought shelter with fisherfolk.
 Aelfred was at a low ebb, wondering whether he should declare himself - he was king, after all - or stay unknown until the Danes called off the search.

 'You, watch my cakes by the fire!' the fisherman's wife cuffed him over the ears and pointed at the oatcakes.
 Oatmeal was scarce with the Danes scouring the land for whatever food they could find to feed their hundreds of hungry mouths.
 The menfolk in the levels grumbled about the lack of leadership in the kingdom and stared at the unkempt young fellow in his monk's robes.
 He looked the part, and no-one suspected the king was under their noses.
 Would they have surrendered him to Guthrum in return for a full belly and gold?
 Many had been outlawed by the old king and felt they stood to gain nothing from loyalty to one they had never seen.

-'Hey you, all I can smell is burning cakes!' the fisherman's wife thumped Aelfred's shoulder as she passed, pulled the oatcakes away from the flames and blew on them, scraping away the blackened edges.
+'Hey you, all I can smell is burning cakes!' the fisherman's wife thumped Aelfred's ear, knocking his shoulder as she passed, pulled the oatcakes away from the flames and blew on them, scraping away the blackened edges.
 'Useless oaf, what are you good for?!'

 'What is there for us?' many asked.
 The answer 'freedom from the rule of the Danes' would not be such an attraction.
 Being kept underfoot by the west Saxon hierarchy was no different to being trodden underfoot by Guthrum.